ktorio/ktor-documentation/topics/migrating-2.md

 ### Feature is renamed to Plugin {id="feature-plugin"}

 In Ktor 2.0.0, _Feature_ is renamed to _[Plugin](Plugins.md)_ to better describe functionality that intercepts the request/response pipeline ([KTOR-2326](https://youtrack.jetbrains.com/issue/KTOR-2326)).
-This affects the entire Ktor API and requires updating your application as describe below.
+This affects the entire Ktor API and requires updating your application as described below.

 #### Imports {id="feature-plugin-imports"}
 [Installing any plugin](Plugins.md#install) requires updating imports and also depends on [moving server code](#server-package-imports) to the `io.ktor.server.*` package: